• Skip to primary navigation

 3. Toast the pecans.
 Heat a skillet to medium-high heat and add the pecans, toast until fragrant and just lightly browned, remove from heat, and set aside to cool.

 4. Cook the French toast.
 Add a large pat of butter to a well-seasoned cast-iron skillet or other non-stick pan and melt over medium heat.
 Gently add the slices of Colomba to the pan, turn the heat to low, and cook for about 5 minutes without moving the French toast once they've hit the pan.
 When the French toast begins to turn golden brown, gently flip them over.
-Continue cooking on the second side until lightly browned about 4-5 minutes more.
+Continue cooking on the second side until lightly browned, about 4-5 minutes more.
 Turn the slices back over and cook a little longer until they're cooked all the way through and springy to the touch.

 5. Serve the French toast.
-Once the french toast is cooked through, remove them from the pan to a serving platter, spoon the strawberry jam sauce over the top, drizzle with pistachio cream (or Nutella), add the toasted pecans and pistachio crunchies, and serve.
+Once the French toast is cooked through, remove it from the pan to a serving platter, spoon the strawberry jam sauce over the top, drizzle with pistachio cream (or Nutella), add the toasted pecans and pistachio crunchies, and serve.
 Feel free to drizzle with pure maple syrup and add a side of bacon or eggs.
 Enjoy with your favorite sparkling wine for a brunch or lunch celebration, or with coffee or tea for breakfast.

 pouring vanilla bean custard over the tops of two slices of colomba bread